bowmanjd/pscargastalk/slides/slides.md

 There are some hip newer terminals that run on Windows, Mac and Linux, such as those on the right.

 None of these are shells, though.
 And it gets confusing on Windows.
 In not very old versions of Windows, when you launch Powershell you get a window.
 That window is a terminal called conhost, until recently.
 And the shell inside it is Powershell.
 We don't really need to understand that, but I hope you will seek out Windows Terminal.
 If you don't have it, get it.
 But you probably do have it, and can make a shortcut in a convenient location for you.
+Windows Terminal will run any shell -- git bash, WSL, CMD, and yes, Powershell.

 -->